sriumcp/docs/docs/getting-started/your-first-experiment.md

 ***

 ## Cleanup
-Remove the Iter8 experiment and the sample app from the Kubernetes cluster and the local Iter8 `charts` folder.
+Remove the Iter8 experiment and the sample app from the Kubernetes cluster.

 ```shell
 iter8 k delete
 kubectl delete svc/httpbin